Everything you need to know about COVID-19 testing

 - IgM antibodies appear early on in an infection

 If you test positive for COVID-19, it doesn’t affect your prognosis because there is currently no cure for the disease.
-It does however, allow you to protect others from infection.
+It does, however, allow you to protect others from infection.

-Those in your household must self isolate for 14 days after you first showed symptoms.
+If you test positive, the NHS advises that you should try and stay home and isolate for 5 days after the day that you took the test.
 For full advice on what you should do if you show symptoms or test positive for coronavirus, visit the government’s coronavirus response page.

 By taking a test that returns negative, you will know that you pose no danger to your family, friends or colleagues, although social distancing measures should still be observed.

-Prevent the spread
+Prevent the Spread

-Elsewhere, a study in Italy showed that testing the entire community completely eradicated the virus from the town.
-[4] The World Health Organization (WHO) itself has said that the key to containing the virus is to “test, test, test”, [6] but at present many countries are struggling to source enough tests to make the desired impact.
+Elsewhere, a study in Italy showed that testing the entire community completely eradicated the virus from the town.[3]

 Although there is no cure for COVID-19, testing helps doctors understand the disease that they are dealing with and helps them manage symptoms more effectively.
-If a patient presents in hospital with breathing difficulties, it’s helpful for doctors to confirm it’s COVID-19, as other causes could be more easily treated with medicines.
+If a patient presents in the hospital with breathing difficulties, it’s helpful for doctors to confirm it’s COVID-19, as other causes could be more easily treated with medicines.

 Establish trends within the community